tester9071348/VxKex-Extended/.github/ISSUE_TEMPLATE/-x--app-doesn-t-work-with-ext7-.md

 ---
-name: '"X" app doesn''t work with VxKex!'
+name: '"X" app doesn''t work with Ext7!'
-about: Use this template when an app is not functioning correctly with VxKex enabled.
+about: Use this template when an app is not functioning correctly with Ext7 enabled.
-title: "[Bug Report] *ProgramName v1.x* doesn't work on Windows 7 using VxKex"
+title: "[Bug Report] *ProgramName v1.x* doesn't work on Windows 7 using Ext7"
 labels: bug
 assignees: ''